KaramveerSidhu/cpunish/README.md

 ## Requirements
 - [Python](https://www.python.org/).
 Python is an interpreted, high-level and general-purpose programming language.
 - [requests](https://pypi.org/project/requests/) module.
-You may install it using
+You may install it (if not available by default) using:
 ```sh
 python -m pip install requests
 ```